distinct-development/the-menu-wordpress-org/README.md

 ### 1.2.2 - 07/08/2024
 - This version fixes a security related bug.
-Upgrade immediately.

 ### 1.2.1 - 04/08/2024
 - WP version check